 Can I open this template and customize it?

 Yes.
-Click "Open this template in the app" — it loads instantly, and you can drag, rename, and re-color every task.
+Click "Open this template in the app".
+It loads instantly, and you can drag, rename, and re-color every task.
 The app runs entirely in your browser.
 Your data never leaves the device.